 Recurrent cost

 Well!
-Similar to WordPress, there are other platforms too that are commonly used for web application development which do not include hidden cost.
-One of them is HubSpot CMS tool.
+Similar to WordPress, other platforms are commonly used for web application development, which do not include hidden costs.
+One of them is the HubSpot CMS tool.

 By spending once according to the tier, you will get an opportunity to perform all the functions.
-The best part is you don't have to sped extra or hidden cost to avail the benefits.
-To know more don't forget to read this- HubSpot vs WordPress: How to Choose the Best CMS.
+The best part is you don't have to spend extra or hidden costs to avail the benefits.
+To know more don't forget to read this- HubSpot vs. WordPress: How to Choose the Best CMS.

 How Much Does a WordPress Site Cost?